 This high-temperature heating process, known as heat treatment, is commonly used to enhance the color and clarity of sapphires.
 When exposed to such intense heat, the sapphire’s natural hues become more vibrant, and any inclusions or imperfections within the stone can be minimized or removed.
 As a result, the gemstone appears even more breathtaking to behold, revealing its full potential in terms of brilliance and color intensity.

-One of the most iconic sapphires in history is the royal blue sapphire given by Prince Charles to Lady Diana Spencer in 1981.
-This stunning gemstone, set in a diamond-encrusted oval ring, weighed 12 carats and became an instant symbol of both elegance and royalty.
-The ring was given to Diana as her engagement ring, and it quickly captured the world’s attention.
+One of the most famous sapphires in history is the royal blue sapphire Prince Charles gave to Lady Diana Spencer in 1981.
+This beautiful 12-carat gemstone, set in a diamond-studded oval ring, became a symbol of elegance and royalty.
+Diana received the ring as her engagement ring, and it quickly caught the world’s attention.